background

 Frequency: Every three years

-What It Involves: For critical Level 2 certifications, organizations must undergo an assessment conducted by a certified Third-Party Assessment Organization (C3PAO) triennially.
-Organizations must choose a C3PAO from the list of authorized assessment organizations provided by the Cyber-AB.
+Organizations that handle CUI critical to national security must complete an independent third-party assessment conducted by a Certified Third-Party Assessment Organization (C3PAO).
+Organizations must choose a C3PAO from the list of authorized assessment organizations provided by the Cyber AB.

-After this review, the C3PAO may provide a report with preliminary feedback to highlight any issues or areas of concern uncovered by the assessment.
+Following the review, the C3PAO provides preliminary findings to identify any gaps or issues.
 If any Level 2 requirements were partially implemented or not implemented, this report will include recommended corrective actions.
-The C3PAO will enter the assessment information electronically into the CMMC Enterprise Mission Assurance Support Service (eMASS) that will electronically transmit the assessment results into SPRS.
-The C3PAO will then submit the final report along with SPRS score to the Cyber-AB for review and the final certification decision.
+The final results are entered into the CMMC Enterprise Mission Assurance Support Service (eMASS) and transmitted to SPRS.
+The C3PAO will then submit the final report along with SPRS score to the Cyber AB for review and the final certification decision.

-Additionally, a senior official from the organization must affirm continuing compliance with the specified security requirements after every third-party assessment and annually thereafter.
+Once approved, your organization receives CMMC Level 2 certification, valid for three years.
+During those three years, organizations must continue to monitor and improve their cybersecurity practices by maintaining their POA&M. A senior official must also affirm continued compliance with the specified security requirements after every third-party assessment and annually thereafter.
 Affirmations are entered electronically in SPRS.

 Government-led assessment